flutter/website/src/content/release/breaking-changes/asset-manifest-dot-json.md

 ## Summary

-Flutter apps currently include an asset file named AssetManifest.json.
+Flutter apps currently include an asset file named `AssetManifest.json`.
 This file effectively contains a list of assets.
-Application code can read it using the [AssetBundle][] API to determine what assets are available at runtime.
+Application code can read it using the [`AssetBundle`][] API to determine what assets are available at runtime.

-The AssetManifest.json file is an undocumented implementation detail.
+The `AssetManifest.json` file is an undocumented implementation detail.
-It's no longer used by the framework, so it will no longer be generated in a future release.
+It's no longer used by the framework, so it will no longer be generated in a future release of Flutter.
-If your application code needs to get a list of available assets, use the [AssetManifest][] API instead.
+If your application code needs to get a list of available assets, use the [`AssetManifest`][] API instead.

 ## Migration guide